wagtail/wagtail/docs/topics/writing_templates.rst

 Wagtail User Bar
 ================

 This tag provides a contextual flyout menu on the top-right of a page for logged-in users.
 The menu gives editors the ability to edit the current page or add another at the same level.
-Moderators are also given the ability to accept or reject a page previewed as part of content moderation.
+Moderators are also given the ability to accept or reject a page being previewed as part of content moderation.

 .. code-block:: html+django